 Click + on name to read more; click – to condense.

-Round up four friends into a team and join the wacky, fun Bed Race, held in September of each year in Bellingham’s Civic Field parking lot.
+Round up four friends into a team and join the wacky, fun Bed Race, held each September in Bellingham’s Civic Field parking lot.
 The Bed Race begins with an informal parade as costumed teams showcase their decorated and newly mobile beds.
 You can also sponsor a team.
 Lots of laughs and free family fun, with a chance to donate if you wish.
 Prizes awarded for fastest bed (grease those wheels!), most money raised, best theme, and more.
-All proceeds benefit Interfaith’s Family Promise, which offers shelter and meals in existing church buildings to local families in need throughout Whatcom County.
+All proceeds benefit Interfaith’s Family Promise, which offers shelter and meals in existing congregation buildings to local families in need throughout Whatcom County.
 For information on this fun event, check out the Bed Race website.

-Family Promise of Whatcom County is hosting the first annual Camp Out to End Homelessness on Friday, June 28th and Saturday, June 29th.
-Join other car and tent camping adventurers who want to raise funds and awareness about child and family homelessness in Whatcom County.
+Family Promise of Whatcom County hosted the first annual Camp Out to End Homelessness on Friday, June 28th and Saturday, June 29th.
+Plan on joining other car and tent camping adventurers next summer who want to raise funds and awareness about child and family homelessness in Whatcom County.
 Festivities include live music, sing-along around the campfire, skits, and light dinner.
 Saturday morning the smell of delicious food will fill the air as volunteers serve breakfast and lots of coffee to those who camped out to end homelessness!
 For information on this fun event, check out the Camp Out event page.

 In February of each year, choirs and music groups from member congregations of Interfaith Coalition come together to share spiritual music from diverse traditions.
-Music ensembles as well as choirs sings perform individual pieces and then all the singers come together for a joyful combined choir of over 200 singers.
+This year's concert will be Sunday, February 23 at 3:30 pm at First Congregational Church, 2401 Cornwall Avenue in Bellingham.
+Music ensembles as well as choirs perform individual pieces and then all the singers come together for a joyful combined choir of over 250 singers.
 This is a delightful afternoon of spiritual music.
-If your choir or music ensemble is interested in participating, please contact Laura Harker at firstname.lastname@example.org.
-This year's concert will be on Sunday, February 24 at 3:00 pm at First Congregational Church, 2401 Cornwall Avenue in Bellingham.
+If your choir or music ensemble is interested in participating, please contact Laura Harker at email@example.com.
 An offering to benefit Interfaith Coalition will be accepted.

 Interfaith Coalition’s Winter Warmth Drive provides gently-used coats, hats, gloves and scarves to children and adults at four locations in Whatcom County.
-If you have warm outerwear to donate, please bring your clean items to any Banner Bank location in Bellingham and Ferndale, Interfaith Coalition’s office, or many congregations throughout Whatcom County.
-For many of our neighbors, this program means they won’t need to spend limited income on a winter coat, or do without.
+If you have warm outerwear to donate, please bring your clean items to any Banner Bank location, Interfaith Coalition’s office, or many congregations throughout Whatcom County.
+Please contact Interfaith Coalition at 360-734-3983 for more information on collection sites or check out the website: http://www.interfaith-coalition.org .
+For many of our neighbors, this program means they won't need to spend limited income on a winter coat, or do without.
 Thank you for sharing the warmth!

 Do you need a coat?
 Coats will be distributed on these dates and locations:

 Deming: Foothills Food Bank, located in St. Peter’s Catholic Church, 6210 Mt.
-Baker Hwy in Bellingham on Tuesday, October 30 from 9am to 11:30am
+Baker Hwy in Deming on Tuesday, October 29 from 9am to 11:30am

 Each July, our community provides a day of support services for homeless men and women.
 We participate by collecting many key supplies that our neighbors, living on the streets, need.
 These include camping equipment, sleeping bags and tarps, as well as personal hygiene kits we put together and distribute that day.